gristmill/date_time_formats/README.md

 ```

 DateTimeFormats comes with a default set of formats.
 You can define your own by adding a config/date_time_formats.yml file to your Rails app.
-The syntax is "key: format" like
+The syntax is simple key value YAML.

 ```yml
 # config/date_time_formats.yml